Asterki/dimlim/README.md

 <br>

 ## Environment Variables
-The following variables msut be stored in a file named `.env.local`
+The following variables must be stored in a file named `.env.local`, these variables are prone to change
 | Variable             | Description                                             | Required | Default              |
 |----------------------|---------------------------------------------------------|----------|----------------------|
 | MONGODB_URI          | MongoDB URI String                                      | false    | mongodb://127.0.0.1/ |